Research and Policy Fellow (REMOTE)

 - Bachelor’s degree required; JD, Master’s Degree or equivalent post-graduate degree preferred.
 However, we value diverse educational and experiential backgrounds.
 An equivalent combination of education, training, and experience will also be considered

-- Understanding of justice reform work and systems
+- Understanding of justice and/or policy reform work

 - Strong writing, research and oral communication skills